Airwallex

 Airwallex operates primarily in two verticals: cross-border payments (through its Business Accounts) and embedded finance (through its Core API and Embedded Finance offerings.)

-In 2023, worldwide cross-border payments amounted to $150 trillion and were estimated to reach $250 trillion by 2030.
-In 2022, B2B payments represented 98% of the total cross-border payment flow; global revenue for businesses facilitating cross-border payments was estimated at $165 billion — 69% of the total.
+In 2023, worldwide cross-border payments amounted to $150 trillion which is a 6x growth from $25 trillion in 2018.
+The market was estimated to reach $250 trillion by 2027.
+In 2022, B2B payments represented 98% of the total cross-border payment flow; global revenue for businesses facilitating cross-border payments was estimated at $165 billion69% of the total.

 Competition